wajeehanwar/Capstone-Project-Portal/README.md

 ## View

-Yoy can [view](https://wajeehanwar.github.io/Capstone-Project-Portal/) it here.
+You can [view](https://wajeehanwar.github.io/Capstone-Project-Portal/) it here.

 ## How To Use